-South of Ellicot, Colorado stands and an old farmhouse from many years back.
-It’s long since been abandoned, missing its windows and doors missing.
-Surprisingly though, it’s still standing after years of being abused by the rain, wind and sun.
+South of Ellicot on the eastern plains of Colorado stands and an old farmhouse built many years ago.
+It’s long since been abandoned.
+Missing its windows and doors, though, it’s still stands after years of being abused by the rain, wind and sun.

-I marked this farm on my GPS maps about a year ago, because I knew when the right day presented itself, it would make for a really cool photograph.
-That day came on April 6th, 2017 when the setting sun was on path to set over Pikes Peak, and behind the farm to the west.
+I marked this farm on my GPS maps about a year ago.
+I knew when the right day presented itself, it would make for a really cool photograph.
+That day came when the sun set over Pikes Peak and behind the farm to the west.

-I was tempted to clone out the jet’s contrail, but once I started working on the photo more, I realized it adds a neat aspect to the shot.
-It’s a blend of modern era with the old west, isolated on the canvas of the eastern plains.
+I was tempted to clone out the jet’s contrail, but once I started working on the photo, I realized it adds a neat aspect to the shot.
+It’s a blend of the modern era with the old west, isolated on the canvas of the eastern plains.

-Because time is short when working with a setting sun, I had to hustle around to get as many different shots and angles as I could.
-Not to mention, the dogs on the other side of the dirt road weren’t use to having strangers stand around out front.
+Because time is short when working with a setting sun, I had to hustle around to get as many different shots form different angles as I could.
+The dogs on the other side of the dirt road weren’t too pleased having strangers standing around either.

 Zooming in little more shows some of the detail of the farmhouse and the color of the wood.
-I also had to wonder if the tree in front of the farmhouse was planted there on purpose, or if it grew in much later, after the house had been abandoned.
-It mightvery well be the only thing that’s holding the structure in place.
+I also had to wonder if the tree in front of the farmhouse was planted there on purpose.
+Perhaps it grew in much later, after the house had been abandoned.
+It might very well be the only thing that’s holding the structure in place.
 The winds are furious out east, often times clocking in at over 70 mph.

 Here’s another shot with the sun behind the tree.
 You often need to block the sun, otherwise it’s way overpowering and almost impossible to expose for anything in the foreground.